East Somerset Railway: Preservation

-In 1971/72, the artist David Shepherd came across, viewed and later purchased Cranmore station and a section of the track to house and run his two locomotives; the BR 2-10-0 Class 9F No. 92203 "Black Prince" and BR Standard 4 4-6-0 No. 75029 'The Green Knight'.
+In 1971/72, the artist David Shepherd came across, viewed and later purchased Cranmore station and a section of the track to house and run his two locomotives; the British Rail (BR) 2-10-0 Class 9F No. 92203 "Black Prince" and BR Standard 4 4-6-0 No. 75029 'The Green Knight'.
 In 1973, the line opened offering Brake Van rides before extending first to Merryfield Lane in 1980 (operating from Cranmore West), then to Mendip Vale and finally into Cranmore station itself in 1985.

-Today the railway plays host to a variety of preserved diesel and steam locomotives.

-The East Somerset Railway only operates the line between Cranmore, Cranmore West, Merryfield Lane Halt and Mendip Vale.
+The East Somerset Railway (ESR) only operates the line between Cranmore, Cranmore West, Merryfield Lane Halt and Mendip Vale.
 Between the last two sections, the railway runs through the Doulting Railway Cutting Site of Special Scientific Interest.
 The section between Cranmore and the mainline is used for heavy quarry traffic to the nearby Merehead Quarry.

 In 1991, a new station building was constructed at Cranmore which now includes a cafe, booking office, gift shop and toilets.
 The platform then extends to the old station which is now a museum.
 On the platform is an old K4 red telephone box which incorporates a stamp machine and post box.
 It was made around 1927 and is one of only 50 made to that design.
 Opposite the platform is a signal box dating from 1904 and is the standard GWR pattern of the period.
 Close to Cranmore station are the engine sheds and workshop (known together as Cranmore Shed) which were built in 1973, (during the preserved line's restoration at the time).

 Cranmore Traincare and Maintenance and Services (CTMS) was set up in 1995 at the Cranmore base of the ESR.
-They carry out professional repairs to carriages and bodywork overhauls on Diesel Locomotives.
+They carry out professional repairs to carriages and bodywork overhauls on diesel locomotives.
 CTMS is based opposite the ESR loco workshop in a separate preservation era shed.

 An order by the Secretary of State for Transport in 2005 allowed a further 660 yards (600 metres) of track to be used.

 On 25 March 2007, the East Somerset Railway announced that it had received a £7,500 grant from Shepton 21 Group, a local organisation, set up to regenerate the area around Shepton Mallet.
 The money was to be spent on conducting a feasibility study into extending the line towards Shepton Mallet, with a possible new terminus at Cannards Grave, on the outskirts of Shepton Mallet.